 It will not be something good in Abraham that he did to earn the promise…this was done exactly like this for the purpose of justifying and redeeming mankind to God – so that the basis of our salvation is by grace through faith alone!

 This is where Oswald Chamber’s term – “The Discipline of Seeing” bears so much meaning to me.
 Seeing God in all circumstances, keeping our mind stayed on God even when the odds are against us, keeping our faith resting on His promises alone and not my emotions – is what will carry us to “hope against hope”.
 This is when our hope gives wings to faith.

 Abraham kept looking towards the sky – He kept counting the star.
 The longer he looks, the stronger his faith grew.
 He no longer consider his own body, his own impotence, Sarah’s barrenness, his mind is now preoccupied with what God says He is able to do.
 (Romans 4:19)

 I believe as Abraham kept gazing towards the sky, something happened within him.
 It wasn’t a pointless exercise.
 In fact I believe that God was beginning to expand His mind and draw His imprint upon it like a blank canvas.

 Oswald Chambers said that our “creative mind is the greatest gift God has given us and it ought to be devoted entirely to him.
 This is our greatest asset of faith when trial comes because then our faith and the Spirit of God will work together.”

-“Lift up your eyes on high and see: who created these?
-He who brings out their host by number, calling them all by name, by the greatness of his might, and because he is strong in power not one is missing.”
+“Lift up your eyes on high and see, who created these?
+He who brings out their host by number, calling them all by name, by the greatness of his might, and because he is strong in power and not one is missing.”

 May I invite you to join me in star gazing today?
-May God revive the dreamer in us….
-May we not live small lives where we are just operating in the natural…but may we learn to step out into the realm of God’s possibilities today.
+May God revive the dreamer within us….
+May we not live small lives where we are just operating in the natural, but step out into the realm of all God’s possibilities today.